John-Abbott-College/6P3-Notes/labs/reterminal-devices/index.md

 - Create a file using VSCode / your favourite editor called `backlight` (no file extension).
 Make sure that file is located in your `lab-3/bash` directory

-Create a script that edits the backlight of your reTerminal.
-Requirements and hints to
-follow:

 ### Requirements<a name="requirements"></a>

+In this part of the lab, we create a script that controls the backlight (screen dimness) of your reTerminal.

-- Your script should take one positional argument that is an integer between 0-255
+- Your script should take one [positional argument](/lectures/bash-scripting/index.md#positional-parameters) that is an integer between 0-255
 - Your script should be able to be run directly from the terminal without a bash interpreter
 - (i.e. `$ ./lab-3/bash/backlight 255` should just work)